andrewcooke/choochoo/docs/impulse.md

 Fitness and Fatigue values are managed by Choochoo in the same way as any other statistic.
-This means that they can be exported to Pandas DataFrames and analysed in Jupyter notebooks.
+This means that they can be exported to Pandas DataFrames and analyzed in Jupyter notebooks.

 This plot (from [this
 notebook](https://github.com/andrewcooke/choochoo/blob/master/notebooks/plot-ff-distance.ipynb))